lovelysusy924/sinatra-fwitter-1-mvc-pc-jastor-120215/README.md

 end
 ```

 Our tweets should be initialized with two attributes for now - a username and a status to represent the content.
+We use an `initialize` method to ensure that new tweets must have both of these attributes to be instatiated.

 ```ruby
 class Tweet